-The provisions of Article III, Sections 44(c)(7) and (8) of the NASD's Rules of Fair Practice apply to this offering because, in connection with the Equity Repurchase and the repayment of Heritage's indebtedness to Prudential, more than 10% of the net proceeds of this offering will be paid to, and shares of Heritage's Redeemable Preferred Stock will be repurchased from, Prudential, which is an affiliate of Prudential Securities Incorporated.
+The provisions of Rule 2710(c) (8) of the NASD's Conduct Rules apply to this offering because, in connection with the Equity Repurchase and the repayment of Heritage's indebtedness to Prudential, more than 10% of the net proceeds of this offering will be paid to, and shares of Heritage's Redeemable Preferred Stock will be repurchased from, Prudential, which is an affiliate of Prudential Securities Incorporated.
 Such provisions require, among other things, that the initial public offering price be no higher than that recommended by a "qualified independent underwriter," who must participate in the preparation of the registration statement and the prospectus and who must exercise the usual standards of "due diligence" with respect thereto.
-Dean Witter Reynolds Inc. is acting as a qualified independent underwriter in this offering and the initial public offering price of the Common Units will be no higher than the price recommended by Dean Witter Reynolds Inc., which price will be determined based on the factors discussed above.
+Dean Witter Reynolds Inc. is acting as a qualified independent underwriter in this offering and the initial public offering price of the Common Units is not higher than the price recommended by Dean Witter Reynolds Inc., which price was determined based on the factors discussed above.